NetAppEMEA/hackathon-vol1/camera-webservice/README.md

 1. Copy the camera-webserivce `config.json.example` to `config.json`
 1. Update all parameters to meet your needs
 1. For the `camera_command` parameter these might be helpful:
-  * Example linux USB camera: `fswebcam -r 640x480 --jpeg 85 --no-banner`
+    * Example linux USB camera: `fswebcam -r 1280x720 --jpeg 85 --no-banner -S 20`
     * Example native raspberry camera module: `raspistill -o`
     * Example windows usb camera: `CommandCam.exe /quiet /filename`

 ### 3 - Run the Camera webservice
 1. Start it up with `python webservice.py`.
 Do you see any errors?
 Troubleshoot and fix them.